dagger/dagger/docs/current/guides/757394-use-services.md

 Starting with Dagger v0.8.8, you can expose service container ports directly to the host.
 This enables clients on the host to communicate with services running in Dagger.

-One use case is for testing, where you need to be able to spin up ephemeral containers to run tests.
+One use case is for testing, where you need to be able to spin up ephemeral databases to run tests against.
 You might also use this to access a web UI in a browser on your desktop.

 Here's an example of how to use Dagger services on the host.
 In this example, the host makes HTTP requests to an HTTP service running in a container.